-I’ve written before about the intense Impostor Syndrome I felt in college.
+I’ve written before about the Impostor Syndrome I felt in college.
 I thought I didn’t belong.
-I thought the fact that things were hard made me “not smart.”
+I thought that, since school was now hard, it made me “not smart.”
 And I needed to hide it!
+I was intensely embarrassed.

 This feeling is incredibly common.
 Many gifted kids will eventually question whether they “deserved” the label.
 They’ll wonder if they faked it, had a lucky day, or somehow tricked their teachers.

 Try this: get in touch with the “smart” students you taught who are now adults.
 I think it’s a huge blindspot in K-12 districts that we don’t stay in touch with our top students after college and ask what we could have done better.
 You can also read other folks’ work in this area.
 Here’s a summary of some findings of what grown-up gifted kids say.

 Our “smart” praise needs to change.
 “Smart” (as our kids define it) becomes an impossible burden to live up to.
 And it can lead to both underperformance or stressful overachievement.

 As I wrote last time, try to remove “smart” from your vocabulary and praise the thinking or action that actually impressed you.
 What did the student do that made them appear smart?